injeti-manohar/AZ-104/Module9.md

 Azure App Service brings together everything you need to create websites, mobile backends, and web APIs for any platform or device.
 Applications run and scale with ease on both Windows and Linux-based environments.
 There are many deployment choices. ⏬
 ![Different Hosting Options in App Service](https://docs.microsoft.com/en-us/learn/wwl-azure/configure-azure-app-services/media/web-quickstarts-c154c8e4.png)

+> Go to portal to explore and explain about Azure App Service

+**Reasons for choosing App Services**
+- Developer friendly : choose any language, framework well integrated with VS CODE and Visual Studio
+- Devops Optimised : set up CI/CD with Azure DevOps, GitHub, BitBucket, Docker Hub, or Azure Container Registry.
+Promote updates through test and staging environments.
+Manage your apps in App Service by using Azure PowerShell or the cross-platform command-line interface (CLI).
+- Various Connectors like : (such as SAP), SaaS services (such as Salesforce), and internet services (such as Facebook).
+Access on-premises data using Hybrid Connections and Azure Virtual Networks.

+[Ms Learn -- Create App Service](https://docs.microsoft.com/en-us/learn/modules/configure-azure-app-services/3-create-app-service
 [Learn more in MS Product Page](https://azure.microsoft.com/en-in/services/app-service/)